cvillere/OSM_Project/README.md

 to see my code and the output all in the same place.
 This was tremendously helpful as I did lots of code reworking based upon the output.

+--I did not use any sort of special environment for the project.
+I simply used the default Anaconda environment with the packages I loaded inside of the notebook.

+##JPEG

+--This is the picture attached to my project on my Udacity profile.

 ###Other Notes

 --This project was completed with Python 2.7.